- Issues into circulation euro banknotes and coins, withdraws worn euro from circulation

 - Exchanges litas into euro and worn or damaged euro into euro fit for circulation free of charge

 - Organises issuance of Lithuanian commemorative and collector euro coins

 Deivis Stankevičius, Director of the Cash Department

 Being part of the euro area and using the single European currency – the euro, Lithuania, like the other members, has the right to issue collector and commemorative euro coins.
-Our Department is responsible for their creation, mintage and issuance into circulation.
+Our department is responsible for their creation, mintage and issuance into circulation.
 We analyse proposals from state authorities, education institutions, public organisations, and private persons concerning themes for coins, and submit them to the Coin Creation Commission for consideration.
 The Commission confers with renowned artists and historians.
-The Board of the Bank of Lithuania has the final say on what coins are to be issued, approving the plan for issue of numismatic items.
-Based on the plan, we issue Lithuanian collector and commemorative coins.
+The Board of the Bank of Lithuania has the final say on what coins are to be issued, approving the plan for the issue of numismatic items.

-Seeking to manage cash more effectively, we implemented a cash supply system reform, allowing private cash handlers to be more involved in the process and improve the quality of services provided.
-For customer convenience, we will be opening an e-shop that will sell collector and commemorative coins issued by the Bank of Lithuania as well as other numismatic items.
+Seeking to manage cash more effectively, we implemented a cash supply system reform, allowing private cash handlers to be more involved in the process and improve the overall quality of services.
+For customer convenience, we opened an e-shop where one can purchase collector and commemorative coins issued by the Bank of Lithuania as well as other numismatic items.